 I’m more of a bee-visitor than a beekeeper these days.
 The most fun I had this past summer was when I made a 4-frame extractor with a friend of mine.
 I’m not posting the plans for it because it’s a prototype and the design has some minor flaws that need to be corrected first.
 But it works and is easily worth the $120 I spent on it.
 Here’s a demo video of its maiden voyage:

 By the way, the heating gun method of uncapping the honey works great.
 No fuss, no muss and way cheaper than an uncapping knife.

 AUGUST 13/14: I just uploaded these photos of the extractor for anyone who wants to try to figure out how I built it, though I don’t recommend it.

 August 15/15: I trashed the DIY extractor and bought a professionally made extractor instead, the Maxant 3100p:

-UPDATE (Nov.
-06/11): It’s been a month since we extracted and bottled the honey — and it’s still cloudy.
-All the honey we bottled from crushing and straining earlier in September turned perfectly clear easily within 10 days of bottling (it looks like apple juice).
+November 6th, 2011: It’s been a month since I extracted and bottled the honey — and it’s still cloudy.
+All the honey I bottled from crushing and straining earlier in September turned perfectly clear easily within 10 days of bottling (it looks like apple juice).
 I’m not sure why the extracted honey hasn’t become clear, though I suspect it’s because it was inevitably mixed with a different type of honey that was left over in the extractor before we used it.

 The honey on his frames probably came from Goldenrod nectar.
-The appearance of the Goldenrod honey comb was different than our comb.
+The appearance of the Goldenrod honey comb was different than my comb.
 The flavour of the honey was more earthy too.
-Our honey probably came from Japanese Knotweed and other floral sources that aren’t as distinctive as Goldenrod.
+My honey probably came from Japanese Knotweed and other floral sources that aren’t as distinctive as Goldenrod.
 It’s all good honey, though.
-At any rate, step one was to put all the frames in a rack on the decapping table.
-Continue reading →
+At any rate, step one was to put all the frames in a rack on the decapping table. …